|Hoya carnosa variegata

 Because they are a vining plant they do best as a hanging plant or trained on a trellis.

 When they bloom, it is spectacular.
 Their blooms appear as a small bouquet of waxy, white flowers.
 The flowers should not be cut off the vine because they set new buds in the exact same place.

 - Needs direct sun.
 It should get at least a couple of hours per day to do its best.

-- It should dry out about a 1/2" (almost 2cm) below the soil line before watering.
+- It should dry out about a 1/2"-1" (almost 2cm or so) below the soil line before watering.
 Water well when needed.
 This plant which is in a 10" (25cm) pot should get about a quart or almost a liter of water when necessary.

 - Prefers temperatures 50-70° F or 10-20°C. It is tolerant of higher temps.